Young people and addiction

 What addictions are there?

-However, there is also addictive behavior that manifests itself in overeating or starvation, gambling, shopping or media addiction.
-Addiction occurs, for example, when the person concerned compulsively starves themselves, regularly drinks themselves into a frenzy, can no longer stop gambling or uncontrollably buys things that are not needed or used.
+However, there is also addictive behavior that manifests itself through overeating or starvation, gambling, shopping or media addiction.
+Addiction occurs, for example, when the person concerned compulsively starves themselves, regularly drinks themselves into a frenzy, can no longer stop gambling or uncontrollably buys things that are not needed and used.

 1*) The study report is available for download at: www.bzga.de/forschung/studien/abgeschlossene-studien/studien-ab-1997/suchtpraevention/